EranStarkLab/LearningToLearn/README.md

     - Trial ordinate within block
     - Rule number
     - Rule ordinate for each mouse
-    - session ordinate for each mouse
+    - Session ordinate for each mouse
     - Intra-criterion distance
     - Inter-criterion distance
     - SSL index
     - MSL index

 ## To run the code
-1. Download all routines and the [data](https://zenodo.org/records/10810847).
+1. Download all routines and [data](https://zenodo.org/records/10810847).
 2. Open MATLAB and add the repository folder to the path.
-3. Use the Matlab mex.m function to compile the C utilities:
+3. Use the mex.m function to compile the C utilities:
    - mex parsec.c
    - mex zsc.c
 4. Download the [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm) package.